The DoD defines “readiness” as the ability of the U.S. military forces to fight and meet the demands of the National Military Strategy.

 It needs to be put in the context of what goals an organization is trying to accomplish.
 That clarity drives the need for strategy and priority.

 They need to be able to crosswalk the investments they are going to make back to the strategy and demonstrate how it will deliver a more advanced stance towards readiness.
-Under sequestration-level funding, the military cannot continue to operate at current levels and provide a fully-ready, globally responsive force in the manner that the American people have grown to expect from their military.
+Under sequestration-level funding, the military cannot continue to operate at current levels and provide a fully-ready, globally responsive force.

 But, does simply adding more money and more people fix everything?

-Watch these recorded webinars to listen to a senior expert level panel representing multiple military services give their perspective on readiness:
+Want to learn more?
+Watch our on-demand webinars to listen to a senior expert level panel representing multiple military services give their perspective on readiness: